shybovycha/opengl-samples/README.md

 - [ ] when loading levels file, load models from the same directory
 - [x] create custom camera animator to control camera with both keyboard and mouse in a reasonable way
 - [ ] create custom file dialog to allow saving files
+- [x] manage lights
+- [ ] refactor Light and Target on level to Entity
+- [ ] add & manage properties for level entities (?)
+- [ ] render AABB around selected entity
+- [ ] draw axes to allow for translation of entities

 ### Miscellanious